ZineddineBtc/Quizzes/README.md

 - Follow other users to see their quizzes.<br/>
 - Answer quizzes that involve similar topics or are posted by your followings, upvote/downvote them, and rate their accuracy/hardness.<br/>

-## Probabilityy of further development
+## Probability of further development
 Low.